-Pre-work: Complete a self-assessment and exercise.
+Complete a self-assessment and exercise.
 Total time required to complete is less than 30 minutes.

 "While I didn't know what to expect from the Coaching Students in Career Exploration and Expanding Awareness of Nontraditional Careers course, I was very pleased only 2 hours later to have gained a solid insight into this topic.
 What stood out for me was the clear explanation Joan provided about what a nontraditional career is, the insight I gained from the awareness exercises about my own biases, the discussion about the barriers to students considering nontraditional careers and the statistics provided about nontraditional career earnings and gender.
 In addition, Joan provided a variety of coaching tools, techniques and approaches to working with students on this interesting and useful topic.
-By the time the session was finished, I felt that it was time and money well spent and have been enthusiastically recommending this program to my coaching colleagues." - Sally Silberman, ACC, BCC
+By the time the session was finished, I felt that it was time and money well spent and have been enthusiastically recommending this course to my coaching colleagues." - Sally S., ACC, BCC

 Select a class term from the list below.